-- Comox Valley Community Foundation: ""The amount distributed in support of climate action and environmental protection in 2022-2023 was a 500% increase over the prior year (2021-2022 \$10,000 vs. 2022-2023 \$52,000)" - Sitka Foundation: "We completely changed grant application and reporting forms from long, time consuming, narrative questions to quick multiple choice questions.
-We also Changed processes that put less emphasis on written reports and shifted more of the administrative work to Sitka staff instead of the grantee, which resulted in an easier, less time consuming process for grantee partners." - Community Foundation of North Okanagan: "Our Communications Director was on loan to create and write a website for the municipal election in September 2022.
+- Comox Valley Community Foundation: "The amount distributed in support of climate action and environmental protection in 2022-2023 was a 500% increase over the prior year (2021-2022 \$10,000 vs. 2022-2023 \$52,000)" - Sitka Foundation: "We completely changed our grant application and reporting forms from longer and more time intensive, narrative questions to quick multiple choice questions.
+We also changed processes to put less of an emphasis on written reports.
+We have shifted more of the administrative work to Sitka's staff instead of the grant applicant, which results in an easier, less time-consuming process for our partners." - Community Foundation of North Okanagan: "Our Communications Director was on loan to create and write a website for the municipal election in September 2022.
 This website clearly demonstrated the opinions of Mayoral & Councillor Candidates, on important local issues covering cultural, economic, environmental, social, and health." - REFBC: "Four years ago, First Nations and Indigenous-led organizations (according to the Circle's I4DM criteria) made up under 5% of our general grantees.
 This year, we estimate they will make up 55% of our general grantees." - Equality Fund: "In June 2022, our Board approved our new Environmental Policy.
 Developing this Policy presented a number of opportunities for our staff to learn together about how gender justice (our core mandate) and environmental justice are linked, and the commitments needed to advance these agendas in tandem."